ocean-perception/chemicam_open_database/README.md

 ## spectraDB

 The folder "Laboratory" contains spectra of underwater solids (metal alloys, sheets and pelletised powder samples of rocks and sediments) taken in laboratory.
-The metal samples were submerged in DI water and polletised powder samples were submerged in seawater.
+The metal samples were submerged in DI water and pelletised powder samples were submerged in seawater.
 The folder "In-situ" contains in situ spectra taken at deep-sea, where are stored in folders with a name of a cruise number.

 The file format is csv, and each column indicate as follows: